 - There are numerous rehabilitation treatments available after surgery.
 These include immobilisation using a wrist orthosis, dressings, exercise, controlled cold therapy, ice therapy, multimodal hand rehabilitation, laser therapy, electrical modalities, scar desensitisation and arnica.
 However, there is limited and, in general, low-quality evidence for the benefit of these.
-People who have had CTS surgery should be informed about the limited evidence of the effectiveness of postoperative rehabilitation interventions.
-The decision to provide rehabilitation following CTS surgery should be based on the clinician's expertise, the patient's preferences and the context of the rehabilitation environment.

 - Following surgery, patients have been shown to return to work to modified duty at an average of 12 days and to full duty at an average of 19 days after surgery.

 - Acupuncture has been shown to be beneficial and can improve symptoms, grip strength and electrophysiological function[11, 12].

 - Stretching the wrist to help increase blood flow, therefore promoting healing.